Yue Cui

 Profile

-I am a PhD candidate in history at the University of Leeds.
-My research examines Japanese imperial governance in Manchuria, with a particular focus on narcotics policy as a technology of biopolitical control over labouring populations.
+I am a PhD candidate in History at the University of Leeds.
+My research examines Japanese imperial governance in Manchuria (1905–1945), with a focus on labour, public health, and narcotics regulation under colonial rule.

-Drawing on multilingual archival sources in Chinese, Japanese, and English, as well as oral history collections, my work explores how colonial regimes governed populations through systems of addiction, labour conscription, and differential access to medical care.
-I also engage with digital humanities approaches, including OCR, NLP, and GIS, in the analysis of historical materials.
+My doctoral research examines how the Manchukuo state governed and differentiated colonial populations, ranging from Taiwanese administrative intermediaries and conscripted Chinese labourers to subjects of the state opium monopoly.
+Drawing on multilingual archival sources in Chinese, Japanese, and English, alongside oral history collections, my research explores how colonial regimes governed through systems of addiction, labour conscription, and unequal access to medical care.

 Research interests

-My research interests lie in the history of the Japanese Empire and its colonial governance in Manchuria and Northeast Asia between 1905 and 1945.
+My research interests lie in the history of the Japanese Empire and colonial governance in Northeast Asia, particularly Manchuria, between 1905 and 1945.
 I am particularly concerned with how imperial states governed populations through biopolitical mechanisms, including the regulation of labour, migration, narcotics, and public health.

 Research Keywords